 If your budget is limited, some budget hostels in Cusco offer excellent value for money.
 Some of the most recommended are:

 - Milhouse Hostel Cusco: Milhouse offers shared and private rooms at a reasonable price in a colonial mansion.
-It’s an excellent option for travelers seeking a pleasant experience without spending too much.
+It’s an excellent option for travelers looking for a pleasant experience without spending too much.
+Address: Calle Quera 270, Cusco 08002

 Other Notable Hostels in Cusco